tasmota/docs/docs/Blinds-and-Shutters.md

 - PWM: Stepper signal
 - `PWMfrequency 200`   ( This is mandatory for most relay to get correct PWM duty cylces)
 - `SetOption15 0` (required to store value and make it reboot save)

+ **Shutter mode 6** - Servo Motors 360° (PWM speed based servo)

+ Relay1: ON/OFF, Relay2: UP/DOWN (optional not used)

+ - PWM: Stepper signal
+- `PWMfrequency 200`   ( This is mandatory for most relay to get correct PWM duty cylces)
+- `SetOption15 0` (required to store value and make it reboot save)

 [Wiring diagrams](#motor-wiring-diagrams) for Normal, Stepper motor, and Short Circuit-Safe configurations are available at the end of this page.
 Even if the shutter does not have two motors, three wires have to be connected.

 !!! note